Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Theory

 where $f$ is the axion decay constant and $n$ sets the shape of the potential.
 We set $n = 3$, which has been shown to achieve good fits to cosmological data and find $H_0$ values that agree with SH0ES measurements when these models fit ACT and SPT data.

 The equations of motion at the background level are governed by the Klein-Gordon equation

 where $H$ is the Hubble parameter, and the dots refer to derivatives with respect to cosmic time.
-At early times, the Hubble friction term dominates and holds the scalar field in place hence $V\big(\phi\big)$ sets the EDE energy density.
+At early times, the Hubble friction term dominates and holds the scalar-field in place, while $V\big(\phi\big)$ sets the EDE energy density.
 However, the scalar field is eventually released from this Hubble friction as the universe expands, and it oscillates near the minimum of a potential that to first order goes as $V\big(\phi\big) \sim \phi^{2n}$.
 This leads to an effective equation of state parameter for the scalar field given by

-See \cite{poulin/etal:2019} for more details, though note that this approximation breaks down in the limit that the initial position of the scalar field $\theta_i \equiv \phi_i/f \sim 3$, where $\phi_i$ is the initial value of $\phi$.
-To calculate cosmological observables to compare with measured data, we use a modified CAMB Boltzmann code \citep{Lewis_2000,Reboucas/etal:2024}.
-This code evolves the equations of motion at both the background and perturbation levels.
+see \cite{poulin/etal:2019} for more details, though note that this approximation breaks down in the limit that the initial position of the scalar field $\theta_i \equiv \phi_i/f \sim 3$, where $\phi_i$ is the initial value of $\phi$.

 While the EDE theory is defined in terms of the scalar field parameters $m$ and $f$, it is often easier to think of the EDE model in terms of related phenomenological parameters.
 This is done for two reasons (1) the phenomenological parameters are easier to interpret in terms of the cosmology and (2) these parameters have been shown to converge more quickly using Markov Chains Monte Carlo (MCMC) than the theory parameters.